Tactical watches are lifesavers, especially because they’re such a discreet survival gear.

 Let’s take a look at the specs:

-- Survival Fear in Seconds: Easy access magnesium flint rod fire starter & scraper, compass & whistle
+- Survival Gear in Seconds: Easy access magnesium flint rod fire starter & scraper, compass & whistle

 - Adjustable Paracord Wrist Band: 12+ ft 550lb nylonparacord for trapping, fishing, marking trails